Ensembl/amr-portal/frontend/src/content/usage.md

 tags: usage
 layout: "layouts/documentation.njk"
 ---

-# How to use the AMR portal
+# How to use the Antimicrobial resistance (AMR) portal

-The antimicrobial resistance portal contains three main data resources
+The antimicrobial resistance (AMR) portal contains three main data resources

-- **Phenotypic AMR** (AMR was determined experimentally and taken from CABBAGE antibiograms catalogue)
+- **Experimental AMR** (AMR was determined experimentally and taken from CABBAGE antibiograms catalogue)
-- **Genotype predicted AMR** (AMR was predicted computationally using Genotype data)
+- **In silico AMR prediction** (AMR was predicted computationally using Genotype data)
-- **Phenotypic/genotype AMR** (AMR for which both phenotypic and genotypic data is available)
+- **Experimental and In silico AMR** (AMR for which both phenotypic and genotypic data is available)

 ## How to explore the AMR data in the portal

-You can explore the three antimicrobial resistance (AMR) data resources by selecting 'Find data resources' on the home page.
+You can explore the three antimicrobial resistance (AMR) data resources by selecting 'Query AMR data' on the home page.

 <figure>
   <img src="/assets/images/content/howto/home-page.png" />